What is an electrocardiogram (ECG or EKG)?

-An electrocardiogram, or ECG, records the electrical activity of the heart.
+An electrocardiogram (ECG) records the electrical activity of the heart.
 Sometimes this test is called an EKG.

 The test is used to check if the heart rate and rhythm are normal.
-An ECG also helps doctors determine whether your child has certain heart problems, including, but not limited to:
+An ECG also helps doctors see if your child has certain heart problems, including:

-Also, ECGs are used to check the heart's status before and after heart surgery or a cardiac catheterization procedure.
+Also, an ECG is used to check the heart before and after heart surgery or a cardiac catheterization procedure.

-They also can be used to check the function of a pacemaker and to check the effects of certain heart medicines.
+They can also be used to check a pacemaker or the effects of certain heart medicines.

 An ECG is a noninvasive test.
-A number of electrodes (wires) are placed on the arms, legs and chest with stickers.
+The technician will place up to 13 wires (electrodes) on your child’s arms, legs and chest with stickers.
 The electrodes pick up tiny electrical signals from the heart and send them to a computer, which prints the information on a piece of paper for a doctor to interpret.

-Up to 12 electrodes may be placed for an ECG to allow the doctor to "see” the heart's electrical activity from many different viewpoints at the same time.
-The resulting tracing looks like a group of wavy lines.
-Each of the waves on the ECG tells the doctor about the electrical conduction in a different part of the heart and can help to diagnose various heart defects and abnormalities.
+The ECG lets the doctor “see” the heart's electrical activity from many different viewpoints at the same time.
+The results look like a group of wavy lines.
+Each of the waves on the ECG tells the doctor about the electrical activity in a different part of the heart and can help to diagnose various heart defects and abnormalities.

 Your child will lie down on a table.
-A nurse or technician will attach up to 12 electrodes to her chest with stickers, and they will record the electrical signals from the heart.
+A nurse or technician will attach up to 13 electrodes to your child’s chest with stickers.
+These electrodes will record the electrical signals from the heart.

 An ECG takes about 5 to 10 minutes.